BasouKazuma/wikipedia-api-chakram-automation-test/README.md

 # Tests for Wikipedia API using Chakram

-This project is for running automation tests against the [Wikipedia API](https://en.wikipedia.org/w/api.php).
+This project is for running automation tests against the [Wikipedia API](https://en.wikipedia.org/w/api.php) using the [Chakram](http://dareid.github.io/chakram/) framework.

 ## Setup